-The Nuclear Power Corporation of India (NPCIL), the operator of the plant, is increasing the existing capacity of the plant by constructing two more reactors known as Units 7 and 8.
+The Nuclear Power Corporation of India (NPCIL), the owner and operator of the plant, is increasing the existing capacity of the plant by constructing two more reactors Units 7 and 8.

-The eighth reactor, which is also of 700MW capacity, is expected to be completed by December 2016.
+The eighth reactor, which is also of 700MW capacity, is expected to be completed by December 2021.
+The civil works in both units are currently underway.

 The two PHWR reactors will increase the current capacity of the plant by 1,400MW, of which 700MW be allocated to the state of Rajasthan.